Bodil Kjær

-Bodil Kjær (born 11 March 1932 in Hatting near Horsens) is a Danish architect, furniture designer, professor and researcher, who has specialized in interior design and city planning.
+Bodil Kjær (born 11 March 1932) is a Danish architect, furniture designer, professor and researcher, who has specialized in interior design and city planning.
 Today she is recognized above all for the flexible series of office furniture she designed in the 1960s.

 Early life

 The daughter of a Jutland farmer, Kjær studied in Copenhagen at the School for Interior Architecture (1964) and then in London at the Royal College of Art and at the Architectural Association School of Architecture (1965–69).

+Bodil Kjær was born into a family, where her parents in her terms were "well-read pillar of the community".
+Within such a family, she started developing an understanding of what makes a cohesive society along with aesthetics, feeling for quality and respect for nature.

+As a child, Kjær was very active and engaged with sports.
+After passing her high school exams at a former Latin School, she went off to England for language studies.
+This gave her the chance to meet students from different countries and learn about different cultures.
+While in England, in 1950, discovering the tradition of well-thought-out furniture and accessories eventually led her to study interior architecture.

+Following this, in 1951, she started studying at the State School of Interior Architecture in Copenhagen.
+Having the opportunity to work with teachers like Finn Juhl and Jørgen Ditzel was what she called a "good fortune" and she could learn a lot about the creation of spaces and the design of interior elements.

+Early career

+Before eventually opening her own practice, Kjær spent the years of her early adulthood abroad.
+She studied in London at both the Royal College of Art and the Architectural Association School of Architecture (1965-69).
+Additionally, she worked as a senior architect at the Arup building consultancy in London (1967–69).
+She has had studios of her own in Copenhagen, Denmark (1960–65) and in London, England (1969–79).

+Kjær lived in Italy for some time as well, where she "combined her practice in Europe with teaching appointments at universities in the United States."
+Said appointments include her time serving as a visiting professor at both Ball State University (1967–1968) and the University of Texas at Arlington (1976–1977), teaching at the Pratt Institute in New York City (1970), and becoming a professor within the Department of Housing and Design at the University of Maryland (1982-89).
+Ultimately, in 1980 Kjær returned to Denmark.

 Interior design

-She has worked as a senior architect at the Arup building consultancy in London (1967–69), has been a professor at the University of Maryland (1982–89) and has had studios of her own in Copenhagen (1960–65) and in London (1969–79).
 Inspired by the Modernist masters Mies van der Rohe and Marcel Breuer, she has always given her work an international appeal.
 Her interior design work has included the development of furniture, lighting, and glass for a wide range of buildings from housing in the African tropics to factories, offices and universities.
 She has since conducted research into the future of cities and has worked as a planning and design consultant.